THE NEXT BEST ROAD BIKE SHOES

 The result is a comfortable, glove-like fit that, along with the unbendable outsole you get with all of the best road bike shoes, makes for exceptional power transfer for road racers and efficient comfort for long-distance riders.

-In my opinion, its sleek lines are quite attractive, and its distinctive blue and other glossy colorways really pop.
+In my opinion, its sleek lines are pretty attractive, and its distinctive blue and other glossy colorways really pop.

-You can read my full of the S-Phyre RC903 by clicking on the model name.
+You can read my full review of the S-Phyre RC903 by clicking on the model name.

 The Shimano RC703 shares some important DNA with the S-Phyre RC903.